AdaCore/training_material/courses/comprehensive_rust_training/020_hello_world/01_what_is_rust.rst

 -  Rust is a statically compiled language in a similar role as C++

-   -  :rust:`rustc` uses LLVM as its backend.
+   -  :command:`rustc` uses LLVM as its backend.

 -  Rust supports many `platforms and architectures <https://doc.rust-lang.org/nightly/rustc/platform-support.html>`__: